Birkbeck Primary School

 Geography

-The intent of our Geography curriculum is:
+Our Geography curriculum vision is:

 At Birkbeck, we believe that Geography is a subject that contributes to children's sense of place and position within their local community as well as their wider national and international communities.
 As well as providing a unique opportunity to engage with the issues and circumstances facing different communities around the world, it also allows children to reflect on how the world directly around them works and functions and the vital role that geographical considerations play in decisions concerning these areas.